Security-Onion-Solutions/securityonion-docs/wazuh.rst

 Active Response
 ---------------

 Sometimes, Wazuh may recognize legitimate activity as potentially malicious, and engage in Active Response to block a connection.
-This may result in unintended consequences and/or blacklisting of trusted IPs.
-To prevent this from occurring,  you can whitelist your IP address and change other settings in ``/var/ossec/etc/ossec.conf``:
+This may result in unintended consequences such as blocking of trusted IPs.
+To prevent this from occurring,  you can add your IP address to a safe list and change other settings in ``/var/ossec/etc/ossec.conf``:

 ::